 In any case, Verbo show a popup dialog to choose the type of cell to add.
 All you have to is answer the question: what do I want this cell to do?

-In a communication board, most cells will be of "Message" type (that is why this option appears first).
+In a communication board, most cells will be of "Say something" type (that is why this option appears first).
 This type of cell launches a message that, depending on the user's preferences, will either be directly played back or written into the message bar to read it leter.
 You can also insert a cell to "Read" the message bar, "Clear" it completely or "Delete" the last added message.

 A cell that plays music from a computer folder, or a specific song that you have selected.
 You can also add cells that pause or stop the music, skip to another track or control the volume.